Computability and Beltrami fields in Euclidean space: Turing machines and dynamical systems

 \subsection{An interval encoding}

 Let us restrict to a special class of Turing machines, which is known to have the same computational power as a general Turing machine.
 Indeed, without any loss of generality, we may assume that the alphabet is $\Sigma=\{0,1,...,9\}$, where $0$ represents a special character referred to as the ``blank symbol", and $Q=\{1,...,m\}$, with $m$ the cardinality of the space of states $Q$.
-Additionally, we can also assume that a given tape of the machine has only a finite amount of symbols different from the blank symbol, i.e., any tape is of the form

-with $t_i\in\Sigma$ and $t_{-a}$ and $t_b$ are (respectively) the first and last digit different from zero of the tape (of course, both $a\geq0$ and $b\geq0$ depend on the tape, so they are not uniformly bounded).
-In particular, at any given step, there are only (at most) $a+b+1$ non-blank symbols.

-The space of configurations of the machine $T$ is then countable and of the form $Q\times A \subset Q\times \Sigma^{\mathbb{Z}}$, where $A$ is the subset of strings of the form~\eqref{eq:string}.
-A step of the algorithm is then represented by a global transition function